Get a marine insurance certificate

 Ottawa, ON K1A 0N8

-Please make sure to write your service request number in the memo section of your cheque or include a copy of the email confirmation that you received when you applied online.
+Please make sure to write your application number on your cheque or include a copy of the email confirmation that you received when you applied online.

 Federal departments only